OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Experiments

 \subsection{Reinforcement Learning}

-We proceed to compare our \ours{} with previously established baselines as introduced in Sec.~\ref{sec:exp:syn}, engaging in various reinforcement learning tasks from the OpenAI Gym suite \citep{brockman2016openai}, with the deployment of DQN agents \citep{mnih2015human} where $d=830090$.
-The parallelism parameter is set at $N=4$.
-A detailed exposition of the experimental framework is provided in Appx.~\ref{sec:app:rl}.
-The encapsulation of our findings is presented in Fig.~\ref{fig:rl}.
-As illustrated in Fig.~\ref{fig:rl}, the integration of parallel computing techniques, including \lis{}, \targ{}, and \ours{}, demonstrably outperforms the traditional \van{} method in terms of optimization efficiency.
-Importantly, amongst these methodologies, \ours{} consistently demonstrates a more stable and superior efficiency enhancement across varying reinforcement learning endeavors, hence corroborating the efficacy of \ours{} in improving the efficiency of established FOO algorithms.
+We proceed to compare our \ours{} framework with previously established baselines under various reinforcement learning tasks with different parameter dimension $d$ from the OpenAI Gym suite \cite{brockman2016openai}, with the deployment of DQN agents \cite{mnih2015human}.
+Here, the parallelism parameter is set to be $N=4$ and a detailed experimental setup is provided in Appx.~\ref{sec:app:rl}.
+The results are presented in Fig.~\ref{fig:rl}.
+As illustrated in Fig.~\ref{fig:rl}, the integration of parallel computing techniques, including \targ{} and \ours{}, considerably outperforms the traditional \van{} baseline in terms of the optimization efficiency quantified by the number of sequential iterations.
+More importantly, amongst these methodologies, \ours{} consistently demonstrates a more stable and superior improvement on the optimization efficiency compared with other baselines, which consequently well corroborates the efficacy of \ours{} in improving the efficiency of established FOO algorithms.
+Interestingly, our \ours{} framework can even enjoy an improved efficiency over the \targ{} baseline where the ground-truth gradient $\nabla f(\cdot)$ is applied.
+This is likely because the gradient variance (i.e., $\|\vSigma^2(\vtheta)\|$) in our \ours{} framework can asymptotically approach zero by using a large number of history of gradient (refer to our Sec. \ref{sec:grad-est}), whereas the gradient variance in the \targ{} baseline remains the same.